 - Our recommended FHA lenders

-In this article, we will focus mainly on the Streamline 203k loan, since it is the most popular type, and will suit most homeowners who are looking to buy a fixer-upper.
+This article will focus on the Streamline 203k loan, since it is the most popular type, and will suit most homeowners who are looking to buy a fixer-upper.
 Additionally, many more lenders offer the Streamline 203k program.

 Streamline 203k: